 We market many solutions that are subject to governmental regulations and certifications before they can be sold.
 The European Union increasingly regulates the use of our products on agriculture, construction, and other types of machinery.
 As we develop and enhance features which support automated and autonomous operation of our customer's products, we are increasingly subject to functional safety regulation.
 CE certification is required for GNSS receivers and data communications products, which must also conform to the European harmonized GNSS receiver requirements and the radio equipment directive to be sold in the European community.
 In the future, U.S., European, or other governmental authorities may propose GPS receiver testing and certification for compliance with published GPS signal interface or other specifications.
 Governmental authorities may also propose other forms of GPS receiver performance standards, which may limit design alternatives, hamper product innovation, or impose additional costs.
 Some of our products that use integrated radio communication technology require product type certification and some products require an end-user to obtain licensing from the FCC and other national authorities for frequency-band usage.
 Compliance with evolving product regulations in our major markets could require that we redesign our products, cease selling products in certain markets, and increase our costs of product development.
-An inability to obtain required certifications in a timely manner could adversely affect our ability to bring our products, which could adversely affect our business, financial condition and results of operations.
+An inability to obtain required certifications in a timely manner could adversely affect our ability to bring our products to market and harm our customer relationships.
+Failure to comply with evolving requirements could result in fines and limitations on sales of our products, which could adversely affect our business, financial condition and results of operations.